York County, South Carolina

 York County is a county on the north central border in the U.S. state of South Carolina.
-As of the 2020 census, the population was 282,090, making it the seventh most populous county in the state.
-Its county seat is the city of York, and its largest city is Rock Hill.
-The county is served by one interstate highway, I-77.

-York County is part of the Charlotte-Concord-Gastonia Metropolitan Statistical Area.
+As of the 2020 census, the population was 282,090, making it the seventh-most populous county in the state.
+Its county seat is the city of York, and its most populous community is Rock Hill.
+One Interstate Highway serves the county, Interstate 77.
+York County is part of the Charlotte metropolitan area.

 History

 Pre-colonial and early colonial history

-With a population of nearly 6,000 at the time of first European contact, the native inhabitants, the Catawba were primarily agriculturalists.
+With a population of nearly 6,000 at the time of first European contact, the native inhabitants, the Catawba, were primarily agriculturalists.
 Hernando de Soto passed through the area in the 1540s in his search for gold.
-Several decades later Juan Pardo recorded his observation of a predominant Native American tribe, later confirmed to be the Catawba, in the vicinity of present-day Fort Mill, east of the Catawba River.
+Several decades later Juan Pardo recorded his observation of a predominantly Native American tribe, later confirmed to be the Catawba, in the vicinity of present-day Fort Mill, east of the Catawba River.

 The Province of South Carolina was founded in 1670.
-Twelve years later it was divided into three counties.
-One of these, Craven County, roughly encompassed the northern half of the colony (including the southern half of present-day York County), while the northern portion of York County was considered part of North Carolina.
+Twelve years later, it was divided into three counties.
+One of these, Craven County, roughly encompassed the northern half of the colony (including the southern half of present-day York County).
+In contrast, the northern portion of York County was considered part of North Carolina.

 The first European settlers in the Carolina Piedmont, traditionally called the South Carolina Upcountry, were Scots-Irish Presbyterians.
-They comprised the most numerous group of immigrants from the British Isles in the eighteenth century and the latest to arrive.
+They comprised the most numerous immigrants from the British Isles in the eighteenth century and the latest to arrive.
 Rising rent and land prices in western Pennsylvania drove them southward down the Great Wagon Road, and they began arriving in the Upcountry west of the Catawba River during the 1740s.
 They settled in present-day York County during the 1750s.

 North Carolina's rule

 Before the boundaries between the two Carolinas were fixed, the northern portion of York County was part of Bladen County, North Carolina, and in 1750 it was included in the newly created Anson County, North Carolina (the first land grants and deeds for the region were issued in Anson).
 In 1762 Mecklenburg County, North Carolina, was formed from western Anson and included present-day northern York County.
 Five years later, the area became part of Tryon County, North Carolina, which comprised all of North Carolina west of the Catawba River and south of Rowan County.
-This area would remain a part of Tryon County until 1772, when the boundary between North and South Carolina in this portion was finally established.
+This area would remain a part of Tryon County until 1772 when the boundary between North and South Carolina in this portion was finally established.